Quickstart

 • Existing repo — writes ptb.config.json and .gitignore entries only, leaves your code untouched

-You will be asked to choose your framework (React, Vue, Svelte), workflow type, and documentation tool.
+You will be asked to choose your framework, workflow type, and documentation tool.

 2. Add your Figma file key